fbpx

 Any image not fulfilling the criteria laid out above will unfortunately be discounted from selection.

-By contributing you will be showing your support for conservation of our natural world.
-Entering a photo into the competition helps to raise awareness about the natural world.
-Sales of the calendar help to raise much needed funds for our projects.
+The initiative helps to raise awareness about the natural world.
+Sales of the calendar help to raise much needed funds.

-Finalists enjoy heightened profile, being shared both online and at exhibition venues.
+Finalists enjoy heightened profile, being shared both online, at exhibition venues and with the press.

 In 2022 Patrick Mueller’s chameleon was featured in Travel Africa magazine and the Saturday edition of the Daily Telegraph.